occisn/excel-problem-solving/README.md

 # excel-problem-solving

-This hobby project uses Microsoft Excel (without VBA) to solve numeric puzzles as those proposed by Project Euler.
+This hobby project uses Microsoft Excel (**without VBA**) to solve numeric puzzles as those proposed by Project Euler.

 When possible, several solutions are presented:
-- use of Excel spreadsheet capabilities (use of rows and columns),
+- spreadsheet capabilities (use of rows and columns),
-- use of recursion,
+- one-liner based on recursion,
+- one-liner based on 2-cell accumulator,
-- use of one-liners, taking advantage of array formulas.
+- one-liner based on array formulas.

 ## Table of contents